Buying Stocks in Asia: The Ultimate Guide

 Singapore and Hong Kong are Asia’s two main financial hubs.
 Each territory serves to feed capital into their respective region – Southeast Asia in Singapore’s case, and Mainland China for Hong Kong.

-Each of them does have their own equity market (two of Asia’s largest, in fact), although domestic stocks aren’t even the main reason why you should open a brokerage account in Singapore or Hong Kong.
+Both of them have their own equity market (two of Asia’s largest, in fact), although domestic stocks aren’t even the main reason why you should open a brokerage account in Singapore or Hong Kong.

-A broker in Singapore doesn’t only let you buy local stocks.
-Having a foothold set up here allows you to trade equities throughout Asia’s emerging markets, including on exchanges which are normally difficult-to-access as a foreigner.
+Getting a broker in Singapore doesn’t only let you buy local stocks.
+It allows you to trade equities throughout Asia’s emerging markets, including on exchanges which are normally difficult-to-access as a foreigner.

-Here is a list of countries that a Hong Kong or Singaporean brokerage firm will usually let you trade stocks in, but an Interactive Brokers account won’t:
+Here is a list of countries that a Hong Kong or Singaporean brokerage firm will usually let you trade stocks in, but an IBKR account will not support:

 Thailand